How To Be More Productive In Life

 Figuring out a way to nap while you are at work depends quite a bit on the type of work you do and your working environment.
 For instance, if you have an office, you could even lie on the floor during one of your breaks.
 If you work in a cubicle, finding somewhere to snooze may be a little more difficult due to lack of privacy.

-Since simply laying your head down at your desk and snoring away is typically frowned upon, napping becomes quite the challenge if you don’t have your own office.
+Since merely laying your head down on your desk and snoring away is typically frowned upon, napping becomes quite the challenge if you don’t have your own office.
 Places like conference rooms or other spaces that are often vacant might be a good alternative.
 In a pinch, sleeping in your car provides quite a bit of privacy from your colleagues for a mid-day nap.
 The moral of the story is: if you are tired, get a little bit of sleep.
-Pushing yourself to your limit isn’t doing your career any favours.
+Pushing yourself to your limit isn’t doing your career any favors.